MushroomCyber/Loadout/README.md

 Adding a tool is one file and a pull request.
 See [docs/CATALOG.md](docs/CATALOG.md).

-Coverage is uneven and reported honestly rather than papered over: **651 of 842** entries name the command they install, and **48** carry a `verify:` command that proves it runs. `loadout verify` says which of the two it could establish for each tool instead of implying the stronger one.
+Coverage is uneven. **651 of 842** entries name the command they install, and **48** go further and carry a `verify:` command that proves it runs.
+For each tool, `loadout verify` says which of the two it managed, so a weaker check never reads as a stronger one.

 **Providers implemented:** `apt` · `brew` · `pipx` · `go` · `cargo` · `gem` ·
 `npm` · `github` (verified release downloads) · `docker`